MicrosoftDocs/azure-docs/articles/sentinel/resource-centric-rbac.md

 - **A subsidiary has a SOC team that requires a full Azure Sentinel experience**.
 In this case, use a [multi-workspace architecture](https://www.youtube.com/watch?v=_mm3GNwPBHU&feature=youtu.be) to separate your data permissions.

 - **You want to set access controls at the table level**.
-Use [table-centric RBAC](table-centric-rbac.md) to define permissions for each table.
+Use [table-level RBAC](https://techcommunity.microsoft.com/t5/azure-sentinel/table-level-rbac-in-azure-sentinel/ba-p/965043) to define permissions for each table.

 - **You want to provide access at a more granular level, for specific data only**.
 Provide access to data using built-in integration with [Power BI dashboards and reports](/azure/azure-monitor/platform/powerbi).